Mensel123/final_project/README.md

 MVP:
 * Interactive world map, cliking on the map shows additional information
 * Linechart that shows the amount of wood that was cut in a perticular country
+* Bar chart that shows the amount of wood cut per country for one year

 Optional:
 * Interactive world map with slidebar to show change over years